Lazizbek Mullojonov

 Lazizbek Mullojonov (born 13 May 1999) is an Uzbek professional boxer.
 He won a gold medal at the 2022 Asian Championships as a super-heavyweight.

 He became Olympic Champion in the heavyweight event at the 2024 Summer Olympics.

+Mullojonov is currently serving a three-year ban set to expire to July 2028 for an anti-doping rule violation.

 Professional career

 2021

 On 29 January 2021, in Moscow (Russia) Mullojonov made his debut in the professional ring, ahead of schedule by technical knockout in the 2nd round, defeating Russian Alexander Stepanov (2–2).

 At the end of September 2021, he became the world champion at the 58th Military World Boxing Championship in Moscow (Russia) held under the auspices of the International Military Sports Council, in the final, by a split decision of the judges, defeating an experienced Russian Svyatoslav Teterin.

 At the end of October – at the beginning of November 2021 in Belgradee (Serbia), participated in the 2021 AIBA World Boxing Championships in the category over 92 kg.
 Where in 1/16 finals defeated the experienced Iranian Puria Amiri on points, in the 1/8 finals he defeated the Brit Delicious Ori, but in the quarterfinal on points in a competitive battle he lost to the Armenian David Chaloyan – who became the silver medalist of this world championship.